saceandro/assembly/README.md

 # assembly

-This is a repository for assemby exercise.
+This is a repository for PowerPC assemby exercise.